andrew/ultimate-awesome/README.md

 - [awesome-zama](https://github.com/zama-ai/awesome-zama) - A curated list of amazing Fully Homomorphic Encryption (FHE) resources created by the team at Zama.
 - [awesome-radiology-report-generation](https://github.com/zhjohnchan/awesome-radiology-report-generation) - A curated list of radiology report generation (medical report generation) and related areas. :-).
 - [awesome-tensorflow-js](https://github.com/aaronhma/awesome-tensorflow-js) - Awesome TensorFlow.js - A curated list of dedicated resources to master TensorFlow.js.
-- [awesome-cairo](https://github.com/auditless/awesome-cairo) - Resources for Cairo 1.0 development.
 - [awesome-storage](https://github.com/dalisoft/awesome-storage) - List of awesome cloud storage providers for individuals and family sorted by minimal plan price.
 - [awesome-catholic](https://github.com/servusdei2018/awesome-catholic) -  A curated list of awesome open-source Catholic projects, libraries and software.
 - [awesome-fauna](https://github.com/fauna-labs/awesome-fauna) - Curated list of FaunaDB resources.
 - [awesome-web-you-should-know](https://github.com/freyhill/awesome-web-you-should-know) - 🌎awesome web you should know.
 - [awesome-learn-to-code](https://github.com/mike-north/awesome-learn-to-code) - A list of awesome resources for learning to code.
-- [Awesome-InverseRendering](https://github.com/tkuri/Awesome-InverseRendering) - List of awesome papers on Intrinsic Decomposition & Inverse Rendering.
 - [awesome-tuist](https://github.com/tuist/awesome-tuist) - A community-driven collection of Tuist related posts, plugins, talks, and much more.
 - [awesome-sweden](https://github.com/buren/awesome-sweden) - A curated list of awesome things to use when coding for the Swedish market.
-- [cuban-opensource](https://github.com/cuban-opensourcers/cuban-opensource) - Awesome list of Cuban opensource projects.
-Just to know what is being openly developed in Cuba.
 - [awesome-handbooks](https://github.com/hkdobrev/awesome-handbooks) - A curated list of awesome company handbooks.
 - [awesome-erlang-cn](https://github.com/hstcscolor/awesome-erlang-cn) - Erlang资源大全中文版.
-- [awesome-policy-as-code](https://github.com/hysnsec/awesome-policy-as-code) - A curated list of policy-as-code resources like blogs, videos, and tools to practice on for learning Policy-as-Code.
 - [awesome-voice-apps](https://github.com/jovotech/awesome-voice-apps) - 🕶 A curated list of awesome voice projects, tools, and resources for Amazon Alexa, Google Assistant, and more.
 - [awesome-cyber-security](https://github.com/okhosting/awesome-cyber-security) - A curated list of cyber security resources and tools.
 - [awesome-data-science-viz](https://github.com/quantmind/awesome-data-science-viz) - :boom: :chart_with_upwards_trend: A curated list of data science, analysis and visualization tools.